Skip to main content

 When domain names appear in allow_out or deny_out, all TCP traffic is redirected through the per-namespace TCP proxy.
 The proxy inspects the TLS SNI field (port 443) or HTTP Host header (port 80) to determine the destination domain.
 Wildcard patterns like *.openai.com are supported.

-When PII scanning or transformation rules are enabled, the proxy performs MITM TLS interception.
+When PII scanning or transformation rules are enabled, the proxy performs TLS interception at the edge proxy.
 A per-sandbox CA certificate is generated at sandbox creation and injected into the VM trust store.
 The proxy terminates TLS, inspects the plaintext body, and re-encrypts to the real destination.
 This stage is skipped entirely when no body inspection is needed.

 Applies TransformationRule regex patterns to request or response bodies.
 Rules are direction-aware: outbound rules apply to requests, inbound rules apply to responses.
 Useful for stripping API keys from outbound headers or removing injection patterns from inbound content.